Autonomous-Finance/aos-packages/packages/subscribable/README.md

 ## Usage

 1. Require the `subscribable` package in your Lua script, while specifying whether you want the DB version.
-2. Initially and whenever needed, execute `.configTopicsAndChecks()` to configure the supported events and corresponding checks.
+2. Initially and whenever needed, execute `.configTopicsAndChecks()` to configure the supported topics and corresponding checks.
-3. In your process handlers, whenever event-relevant state changes have occurred, execute `.notifyTopic()` or `.checkNotifyTopic()` to dispatch notifications to subscribers.
+3. In your process handlers, whenever topic-relevant state changes have occurred, execute `.notifyTopic()` or `.checkNotifyTopic()` to dispatch notifications to subscribers.

 ```lua
 -- process.lua